Posts from

 Experience this fresh, 100% Hawaiian take on a familiar pairing… tea and honey!

-Infusion is a bright, crisp wine that blends the best of the Island.
-During fermentation, Volcano Winery winemakers infuse the tank of South Kona macadamia nut honey wine with black tea from their estate in the Volcano-area rainforest to create a vibrant taste sensation.
+Infusion Tea Wine is a bright, crisp honey wine that blends the best of the Island.
+During fermentation, our winemakers infuse the tank of our South Kona Macadamia Nut Honey Wine with black tea from our estate in the Volcano-area rainforest to create a vibrant taste sensation.

 Honey of the front end, tea on the finish.
-With a residual sugar content normally in the “sweet” range (6%), Infusion actually tastes semi-dry to semi-sweet thanks to the tannins in the black tea.
-This unique honey wine is slightly caffeinated: the half-sized bottle contains about as much caffeine as a cup of coffee.
+With a residual sugar content normally in the “sweet” range, Infusion Tea Wine actually tastes semi-dry to semi-sweet thanks to the tannins in the black tea.
+This unique wine is slightly caffeinated: The half-sized bottle contains about as much caffeine as a cup of coffee.

 Enjoy well-chilled as an aperitif or with company on a Sunday afternoon.
 For a twist on the hot toddy, serve warm with a squeeze of lemon.